Blogged Answers: Why React Context is Not a "State Management" Tool (and Why It Doesn't Replace Redux)

 That said, Redux is most commonly used with React.
 The React-Redux library is the official UI binding layer that lets React components interact with a Redux store by reading values from Redux state and dispatching actions.
 So, when most people refer to "Redux", they actually mean "using a Redux store and the React-Redux library together".

 React-Redux allows any React component in the application to talk to the Redux store.
 This is only possible because React-Redux uses Context internally.
 However, it's critical to note that React-Redux only passes down the Redux store instance via context, not the current state value!.
 This is actually an example of using Context for dependency injection, as mentioned above.
 We know that our Redux-connected React components need to talk to a Redux store, but we don't know or care which Redux store that is when we define the component.
-The actual Redux store is injected into the tree at runtime using the React-Redux <Provider> component.
+The actual Redux store is injected into the tree at runtime using the React-Redux <Provider>

 Because of this, React-Redux can also be used to avoid prop-drilling, specifically because React-Redux uses Context internally.
-Instead of explicitly putting a new value into a <MyContext.Provider> yourself, you can put that data into the Redux store and then access it anywhere.
+Instead of explicitly putting a new value into a <MyContext.Provider>

-Purposes and Use Cases for (React-)Redux πŸ”—︎
+Purposes and Use Cases for (React-)Redux π︎

 The primary reason to use Redux is captured in the description from the Redux docs: